-During the year, Mr H.A.
-Doek stood down as a member A. We are grateful to Mr Doek for his contribution to the Vereniging and for helping us achieve our objectives in the past 12 years.
+During the year, Mrs Van Lier Lels and Mr Kalden stood down as a member A and a member of the Executive Committee.
+We are grateful to Mrs Van Lier Lels and Mr Kalden for their contribution to the Vereniging and for helping us achieve our objectives in the past 12 respectively 9 years.